 The specific conductance of springflow, a measure of the concentration of TDS (salinity) in the water issuing from the Aquifer, as well as individual ion concentrations, have been known for some time to increase as springflow decreases (for example, Slade et al., 1986; Senger and Kreitler, 1984).
 The general relationship is shown in Figure 3-8, depicting paired specific conductance and springflow data collected by the COA over a 7-year period that includes very high and very low springflow (Herrington and Hiers, 2010).
 Specific conductance varies within a fairly narrow range.
-The difference in specific conductance of the average flow and specific conductance of the lowest flows in this dataset is about 75 μ Siemens/centimeter.
-This corresponds to a variation in TDS of less than 50 mg/L. That salinity variation between average flow and the lowest flows is not much more than the salinity variation in typical flows of the same magnitude.
+The difference in specific conductance of the average flow and specific conductance of the lowest flows in this dataset is about 75 μSiemens/centimeter.
+This corresponds to a variation in TDS of less than 50 mg/L. That amount of overall salinity variation for all flows between average flow and the lowest flows is not much more than the salinity variation observed in all measurements of a given typical flows of the same magnitude.
 Even at the lowest flows, the highest TDS concentrations of springflows reflected by these data are about 475 mg/L, less than one-half the concentration considered freshwater (less than 1,000 mg/L TDS) and supportive of aquatic life.
 However, TDS or specific conductance data for extreme low flow, such as would exist during a recurrence of the DOR, are not available, so the actual salinity of such DOR flow is unknown.